Ever wonder what those Ford Part Numbers actually mean? Let's take a look at an example.

 AK = This indicates the version or revision of the part, for example they would use different letters to differentiate between a part made specifically to fit the 302 and a part made specifically for the 351 Cleveland, or if they made a revision to the part they will indicate that by giving it a new letter.

-Here are a couple pages that give more info about deciphering part numbers: https://m.roadkillcustoms.com/decode-ford-part-numbers/
+Here is a webpage that give more info about deciphering part numbers: https://m.roadkillcustoms.com/decode-ford-part-numbers/

 https://www.lincolnoldparts.com/pdf/Ford_Part_Number_Breakdown.pdf

-You can use the Master Parts Catalog to find out what this exact part number represents. lincolnoldparts.com offers the pdf of the Mercury Lincoln Master Parts Catalog from 65-72 as a free download: https://www.lincolnoldparts.com/pdf/parts-books/1965-1972-Lincoln-Mercury-Accessories.pdf
+The Master Parts Catalog is what dealership service departments used to lookup what part number they needed to order for a car or what an exact part number represents and fits. lincolnoldparts.com offers the pdf of the Mercury Lincoln Master Parts Catalog from 65-72 as a free download (right click link below and choose 'save link as' to download pdf): https://www.lincolnoldparts.com/pdf/parts-books/1965-1972-Lincoln-Mercury-Accessories.pdf